Saturday, June 30, 2012

 1962: Ray Charles made it six weeks in a row on top the R&B chart with "I Can't Stop Loving You".

-1962: Charles' song was #1 on both the popular chart and the Adult Contemporary chart for the fifth consecutive week.
+1962: Charles' song was #1 on both the Popular chart and the Easy Listening chart for the fifth consecutive week.

 1966: The Supremes recorded "You Keep Me Hangin' On".

-1966: The Beatles opened the first of three shows at the Nippon Budokan Hall in Tokyo, Japan.
+1966: The Beatles performed the first of three nights at the Nippon Budokan in Tokyo, Japan.

-1969: Fleetwood Mac performed at the Royal Albert Hall "Pop Proms" in London.
+1969: Fleetwood Mac performed in the show "Pop Proms" at the Royal Albert Hall in London.

-1973: George Harrison returned to #1 as a solo artist with "Give Me Love (Give Me Peace On Earth)", overtaking ex-Beatle teammate Paul McCarty & Wings, who fell to #2 with "My Love".
-Piano whiz Billy Preston, who played on the Beatles' "Get Back" as well as others, moved up to 3 with "Will It Go 'Round In Circles".
-Soul great Barry White had #4--"I'm Gonna' Love You Just a Little More Baby" while Paul Simon moved up to 5 with "Kodachrome".
+1973: George Harrison returned to #1 as a solo artist with "Give Me Love (Give Me Peace On Earth)", overtaking ex-Beatle teammate Paul McCartney & Wings, who fell to #2 with "My Love".
+Piano whiz Billy Preston, who played with the Beatles on "Get Back" as well as other songs, moved up to 3 with "Will It Go 'Round In Circles".
+Soul great Barry White had #4--"I'm Gonna' Love You Just A Little More Baby" while Paul Simon moved up to 5 with "Kodachrome".
 The rest of the Top 10: Sylvia was at 6 with "Pillow Talk", Clint Holmes had #7 with "Playground In My Mind", the Doobie Brothers slid up to #8 with "Long Train Runnin'", Dr. John was in the "Right Place Wrong Time" at #9 while Three Dog Night scored their 10th Top 10 song and 16th hit with "Shambala".

 1975: The Jackson 5 announced they were leaving Motown for Epic Records.
-Since Motown owned their name, they would change it to the Jacksons.
+Since Motown owned their name, the group would change it to the Jacksons.

 1975: Cher married Gregg Allman, four days after divorcing Sonny Bono.